Kong/docs.konghq.com/app/2.1.x/configuration.md

 ### Tuning & Behavior section

-#### router_consistency
+#### worker_consistency

-Defines whether this node should rebuild its router synchronously or asynchronously (the router is rebuilt every time a Route or a Service is updated via the Admin API or loading a declarative configuration file).
+Defines whether this node should rebuild its state synchronously or asynchronously (the balancers and the router are rebuilt on updates that affects them; e.g., updates to Routes, Services or Upstreams, via the Admin API or loading a declarative configuration file).

 Accepted values are: